kasper573/deckforge/README.md

 - `yarn test:unit` (`-- watch`) to run unit tests
 - `cypress open|run` to develop or run e2e tests (needs the local dev server running)
 - `yarn lint|lint:fix` to display or fix linting errors

-## Deployment

-Branches are automatically deployed by vercel.
-The main branch is deployed to [deckforge.io](https://deckforge.io) and all other branches are given a temporary subdomain at vercel.
-The vercel bot will comment on the PR with the temporary subdomain.

 ## Contributing